Allergy Shots

 Immunotherapy for allergies has been proven to reduce allergic-like symptoms.
 However, as with any type of medical treatment, it might not be suitable for everyone.
 While in most people do not experience any complications, there is still a slight risk.

 It’s normal to see swelling or redness after an injection, but this usually clears up in a matter of hours.
-However, if the redness or swelling progress or linger for an extended period of time, it could indicate a problem and your allergy injections can be adjusted for safety.
+However, if the redness or swelling progresses or linger for an extended period of time, it could indicate a problem and your allergy injections can be adjusted for safety.

 Another risk of receiving allergy injections is anaphylaxis.
-This is an incredibly rare but dangerous medical condition that can lower a person’s blood pressure and makes it hard to breathe.
+This is an incredibly rare but dangerous medical condition that can lower a person’s blood pressure and make it hard to breathe.
 When someone experiences this after an injection, it is because their body is going into anaphylactic shock.
 Again, the chances of this happening are slim.
 All patients undergoing allergy treatment are prescribed an epinephrine auto-injector for their safety.

 Call us at 303-744-1961 to schedule a consultation with one of our ENT physicians.
 They then can determine if allergy testing and treatment is right for you